canonical/content-cache-operator/docs/tutorial/quick-start.md

 The `backends` takes a comma-separated list of IPs, and `protocol` can be set to `http` or `https`.
 The above configuration ask the nginx to cache the content from `https://185.125.90.20`.
 The configuration can be changed to point to a different server.
-The juju machine hosting the content-cache charm needs to be able to access the server, for the charm to work.
+The Juju machine hosting the content-cache charm needs to be able to access the server, for the charm to work.
-Whether the juju machine is able to access to server can be tested by `juju ssh` into the juju machine and use curl to test access.
+Whether the Juju machine is able to access to server can be tested by `juju ssh` into the Juju machine and use curl to test access.

 - Integrate the two charms, and wait until the charms are in active state.